hjain2003/Study-Tracker/README.md

 # Study-Tracker
 A webapp to help you manage your studies
-(Using reactjs as frontend and AppWrite as backend service)
+(Using reactjs as frontend and Firebase as backend service)
 <br><br>
 <b>Features:</b>
 <ul>
-  <li> Authentication Page (under development)
+  <li> Authentication Page
   <li> Note Maker
   <li> TodoList
   <li> Important Dates Manager/Reminder